-Sorting my best seafood recipes from my fish recipes has been a major task for me.
+When I was learning how to make seafood recipes, I did not realize what a large variety there is.
+Sorting out my best recipes distinguishing between fish and seafood has been a major task for me.
 After all I am no fisherman so I never think about the difference.
 I only know what fish I think taste good and how to cook it.
 The best way for me to divide these two is whether they are freshwater fish or saltwater fish.
 Even then, it is not that simple!
 For instance, I am told that mussels can be freshwater or saltwater.
 Shrimp, which are normally saltwater, are now being raised some places in freshwater.

 Swordfish, flounder, halibut and sea bass are also delicious tasting fish and make some of the best seafood recipes.
 The swordfish is large so is often sold in steak form.
 It is firm and is great cut in chunks and served in salads.
 Sea bass and halibut also have a firm texture and delicious flavor.
 Flounder is mild in taste and an all round good fish for many recipes.